 Microbiology lab should have a policy that defines conditions in which a specimen is unacceptable for processing.
 Specimen rejection criteria should be distributed to all clinical practitioners.
-Requesting physician or nursing in charge should always be notified upon receipt of these specimens before discarding them.
+Requesting physicians or nursing in charge should always be notified upon receipt of these specimens before discarding them.
 Such communications should be documented in the laboratory information systems (LIS) with the date and time.

 It may be necessary to process some specimens even though they are not clearly identified if they are difficult to repeat.
 Such irretrievable specimens include CSF, surgical fluid/tissue/swabs, post mortem specimens, blood cultures/ tips.
 A notation regarding improper collection should be added to the final report so that physician is able to determine the validity of the results.